TobyTe141/DaTranslator/README.md

 This is a Translaor app for the DaLanguage, it will Translate form English to DaLanguage and will also Translate from DaLanguage to English

-**This Project and everything in it subject to GNU V3.0 please read befor continuing**
+**This Project and everything in it subject to GNU V3.0 please read before continuing**

 **The Different Branches and what there for:**
 - The Main branch contains The compiled version of the application